 Food science research and Extension programs focus on safety and quality issues associated with seafood products.
 The Virginia Seafood AREC currently functions as a regional Hazard Analysis Critical Control Point (HACCP) training center.
 Business and marketing programs focus on assisting the industry to become more economically competitive, and development of new coastal community development programs.
 Engineering efforts focus on validation of pasteurization and retort cooking procedures, as well as audits of energy usage, resource allocation and waste management.
 Recirculating aquaculture programs focus on closed system optimization and development, nutrition, feed alternatives, disease control for marine species.
 Education and outreach programs (offered in both English and Spanish) focus on seafood safety and quality, sanitation programs, good manufacturing practices, HACCP, etc. Additional education and outreach programs address engineering, business development, marketing, aquaculture; good aquaculture practices (GAqPs), aquaculture system design, and community development.

-The Virginia Seafood AREC has five resident faculty members, and three classified staff including a hatchery manager, a microbiologist and an executive administrative assistant.
+The Virginia Seafood AREC has five faculty members, and five classified staff including a hatchery manager, live feeds specialist, a microbiologist and an executive administrative assistant.
 The center also employs one additional hourly part-time employee in the aquaculture program.

 - Process validation

 - Classroom for teaching and training